nkostopoulos/StochasticsLabPublic/README.md

 8) Naive Bayes Classifier (Application in DNS DDoS attack mitigation: the DNS Water Torture Attack use case)
 9) Radial Basis Function (RBF) and Support Vector Machine (SVM)
 10) Decision Trees and Random Forests
-11) Long Short-Term Memory (LSTM), Application in the DNS DDoS attack mitigation: the DNS Water Torture Attack use case

 Note: Some exercises are taken from online sources.